ugroot/GROOT/README.md

 ## Installation
 Clone the repository.
-Then, follow the installation steps to talk jarvis.
+Then, follow the installation steps to talk GROOT.

 ### Create a Virtual Environemnt
 ```